Skip to content

 • Long-term follow-up of visual, endocrine, and cognitive functions is important

-• After radiotherapy: risk of secondary cancers, endocrine disorders, and neurocognitive impairment
+• After radiotherapy: risk of secondary cancer, endocrine disorders, and neurocognitive impairment

 Visual prognosis is not uniform; progressive and stable cases coexist, so longitudinal assessment of visual function is necessary in addition to tumor size.
-Some cases show visual deterioration despite stable MRI findings, while NF1-associated cases may exhibit spontaneous regression.
+Some cases show worsening of visual function despite stable MRI findings, while in NF1-associated cases, spontaneous regression may occur.
 1, 8, 9)

-• Visual function assessment: Repeated measurement of visual acuity, visual field, color vision, and RAPD according to age
+• Visual function evaluation: Repeatedly measure visual acuity, visual field, color vision, and RAPD according to age

-• Imaging follow-up: MRI to monitor regrowth, chiasmal involvement, and intracranial extension 8)
+• Imaging follow-up: Track regrowth, chiasmal extension, and intracranial extension with MRI8)

-• Endocrine evaluation: In cases with hypothalamic involvement, assess for growth disorders, precocious puberty, and diabetes insipidus
+• Endocrine evaluation: In cases with hypothalamic extension, check for growth disorders, precocious puberty, and diabetes insipidus

-• NF1 systemic management: Concurrent systemic follow-up including skin lesions, other tumors, and developmental aspects 2, 9)
+• NF1 systemic management: Conduct systemic follow-up including skin lesions, other tumors, and developmental aspects2, 9)

-The efficacy of MEK inhibitors for NF1-associated low-grade gliomas has been reported.
+The efficacy of MEK inhibitors for NF1-associated low-grade glioma has been reported.

-In the SPRINT trial (Phase II), selumetinib showed an objective response rate of 66% for NF1-associated progressive low-grade gliomas (plexiform neurofibromas) 7).
-Its application to NF1-associated low-grade gliomas including optic pathway gliomas is being investigated.
+In the SPRINT trial (Phase II), an objective response rate of 66% was reported for selumetinib in NF1-associated progressive low-grade glioma (plexiform neurofibroma) 7).
+Its application to NF1-associated low-grade gliomas, including optic pathway gliomas, is being investigated.

-For pediatric low-grade gliomas with BRAF V600E mutation, combination therapy with dabrafenib + trametinib is being evaluated in clinical trials 6).
+For pediatric low-grade gliomas with BRAF V600E mutation, combination therapy with dabrafenib plus trametinib is being evaluated in clinical trials6).
 In BRAF-KIAA1549 fusion-positive cases, the efficacy of BRAF inhibitors is limited.

-With the advent of MEK inhibitors and BRAF inhibitors, there is a shift from conventional chemotherapy (CV therapy) to personalized treatment based on molecular profiles 8).
-In the future, treatment selection based on genetic mutation profiles (BRAF fusion, BRAF V600E, NF1 mutation, etc.) may become standard.
+With the advent of MEK inhibitors and BRAF inhibitors, there is a shift from conventional chemotherapy (CV therapy) to personalized treatment based on molecular profiles8).
+In the future, treatment selection based on genetic mutation profiles (BRAF fusion, BRAF V600E, NF1 mutation, etc.) may become standardized.

 8. de Blank PMK, Orne-Ibekwe E, Packer R. International consensus recommendations for visual surveillance in optic pathway gliomas associated with neurofibromatosis type 1.
 J Neurooncol.
 2020;148(3):571-578.